How do I close my ITM spread?

 Enter the order @ the spread width +/- $0.10

-Got a long or short spread that is near expiration and/or completely in-the-money (ITM) and need to get out?
+Do you have a long or short spread that is near expiration and is completely in-the-money (ITM) and want to close it?
 If this sounds like a position that you have and the platform is giving you an error, such as "order price is greater than the spread width," like the example below, then continue reading.

-Since we do not charge a closing commission you can save yourself from spreads that are ITM by closing them out before they expire and save yourself the $5/leg exercise and assignment fee.
+Since we do not charge a closing commission, you can save yourself from spreads that are ITM by closing them out before they expire and save yourself the $5/leg exercise and assignment fee ($10 total for a spread).
 Before taking this route, please consider your quantity.
 Let’s say you have a 5-lot short put spread and you end up paying a $5.05 debit to close.
-In this case, you’d be overpaying by $15 because paying $0.05 cents over the spread for the spread equals $25 ($5 x 5 qty = $25) when the exercise and assignment fee is only $5/leg, or $10 total for exercise and assignment fees on a spread.
+In this case, you’d be overpaying by $15 because paying $0.05 over the spread for the spread equals $25 ($5 x 5 qty = $25).
+An exercise and assignment fee is only $5/leg, or $10 total for exercise and assignment fees on a spread.

-If you’re wondering what happens to a spread that expires ITM then please click here.
+If you’re wondering what happens to a spread at expiration then please click here.